An Online Course for Aspiring EcoSattvas

 Registration fees are listed below.
 Fees will be lower for those registering as part of a group.
 As always, while we depend on course fees to cover our substantial costs, scholarships will be available.
 No one will be turned away from the course for lack of funds.

 - Course resources are available here.
 The first module was published November 24 with subsequent modules available on a weekly basis;

 - The first of the monthly live conversations, to which all registered participants are welcome, will take place on December 8, 12:30 pm US Eastern.

-In contrast to previous years, there is no fixed schedule for course modules.
-Instead, the new course is specifically designed to support you and your local community in participating according to your own schedule.
+There is no fixed schedule for course modules.
+Instead, the course is specifically designed to support you and your local community in participating according to your own schedule.
 Once enrolled, you and members of your group will be able to access the module resources.
 You (hopefully with your group) can begin when it works for you and then meet weekly, bi-weekly, monthly or whatever frequency works for you.

 Each module is designed to support groups in gathering for 60 to 90 minutes.
 We recommend that group members watch the session videos on their own before gathering, to maximize time for sharing and connecting.
 The meeting should provide time to do a brief opening, explore the provided inquiries, engage in discussion, cover logistics and close.
 You might choose to add an extended opening meditation, which will bring the gathering time closer to 90 minutes.
 Each module will have its own page on our site that contains the a sample agenda, the main video, a set of inquiries to choose from and a supportive resources.
 Of course, groups are invited to use what works for them, removing and adding as will be most helpful.

 Here’s a sample agenda for a 60-minute gathering (exclusive of an extended meditation)